Bilal Philips: Marriage, women, sex

 Philips points out another Sahih hadith where Muhammad states:

 When a man calls his wife to satisfy his desire she must go to him even if she is occupied at the oven.

-She must also obey his orders to bath after intercourse, after menstruation or childbirth so as to achieve ritual purity; she must seek his permission before fasting (fasting may weaken her ability to have sex), keep his home "comfortable and pleasant", and not present herself to her husband with "unkempt hair or slovenly appearance".
+She must also obey his orders to bathe after intercourse, after menstruation or childbirth so as to achieve ritual purity; she must seek his permission before fasting (fasting may weaken her ability to have sex), keep his home "comfortable and pleasant", and not present herself to her husband with "unkempt hair or slovenly appearance".
 The hierarchy also explains the greater inheritance that men receive according to Islamic law.

 On the subject of physical discipline of wives, Philips emphasizes that any beating of a wife "must be light" (lashing is forbidden) and quotes a hadith forbidding men from hitting their wife "in her face".